 Got Old Insurance Coverage?
 Now’s The Time To Cancel It

-People often have old insurance policies that are active when they decide to change policies and companies.
+People often have active old insurance policies when they decide to change policies and companies.
 It would be best to keep your car insurance from lapsing between policies.

 A lapse in insurance can lead to your driver’s license becoming suspended, which is expensive and can lead to further legal issues.
 So, once you buy your new policy and it becomes effective, you can cancel the other policy.